 The key tasks here are A) identifying our closely-held beliefs as assumptions and mental models rather than "truths," B) developing experiments that will generate data allowing us to test the veracity and utility of those assumptions and models, and C) being willing to revise and update our assumptions and models on the basis of that new data.

-In my case, a mental model deriving from my athletic training as a kid was the idea that exercising meant grueling, full-on workouts.
+In my case, a mental model deriving from my athletic training as an adolescent was the idea that exercising meant grueling, full-on workouts.
 Anything less was insufficient and "didn't count."
 But as a result of this belief, if I didn't have time to "do it right," then I wouldn't do it at all--I let the perfect be the enemy of the good.
-Even worse, I failed to take into account the fact that as I entered middle age, it was no longer possible for me to do everything that I did when I was in high school and college--I'm no slouch, but I'm also not 18 anymore (thankfully.)
+Even worse, I failed to take into account the fact that as I entered middle age, it was no longer possible for me to do everything that I did when I was in high school and college.
 I had to let go of the model of a "training regimen" designed for a young, competitive athlete and embrace the alternative concept of an "active life" designed for an old(er) guy who just wanted to feel better.

 At first, this new approach didn't feel right at all--my mental model told me I was slacking.
 But eventually I realized that being easier on myself (both physically and mentally) made it possible to be more active more consistently--which was actually my ultimate goal.
 New mental model, different strategy, better results.